willgarcia/redshift-etl-star-schema/README.md

 - AWS role that allows to read S3 buckets from Redshift
 - S3 locations used for the datasets:

-Rename `dwh.cfg-dist` into `dwh.cfg` needs to be in the root folder and structured as follows:
+Rename `dwh.cfg-dist` into `dwh.cfg` in the root folder and provide the following configurations:

 ```ini
 [CLUSTER]